20 Comments

 Today the woke and/or progressive left have a monopoly on the pre-fix 'black'.
 'Black' has become the property of the middle classes (black and white), academics, writers, journalists and media personalities, what we have come to call 'woke'.
 Loury needs to refine his appeal, to say, the black working class, but why stop there?
 Why not the American working class?
 Loury is by his own identification a Conservative and a free marketeer, he is conflicted when he calls for equality, the free market does not, never has and never can bring about equality.
 Loury's appeal is bombast, an appeal to no one in particular an expression of a middle class academic/intellectual to distance himself from his milieu, to convince himself that he's still 'Glen from the block'.

 "We blacks"?
 Retired Ivy League college professors?
 Hmm...I though you and Randall Kennedy had significant differences of opinion on the issues of the day.
+Or perhaps Brother West?
 Or would that be you and John McWhorter's "Omar"?
-Again, I'm at a loss as to the "we-ness" there...
+Again, I'm at a loss as to the nature of the "we-ness" you presumably feel in these cases...